-Currently, the two schools work very closely together under the leadership of a 'joint' head teacher.
-Strategic planning is overseen by a shared senior management team, comprising of the Head teacher and the Deputy Head teacher from each school.
+The two schools have an established history of working very closely together under the continued leadership of a 'shared' head teacher.
+Strategic planning is overseen by a shared senior management team, comprising of the Head teacher and the Deputy head teacher from each school.
 This ensures that operational systems are robust and cater for the needs of both individual schools.

 Staff Inset days are shared which provides both sets of staff with relevant continued professional development opportunities and reduces the overall cost to each school.
 Periodic joint staff meetings, monitoring, triad observations and moderation activities further support the raising of standards for all pupils across both schools.
 Shared transport arrangements for such things as school trips and swimming, further reduce overall costs, which can then be passed on to parents.

-Over the past years there have been numerous examples of 'best practice' that have been developed and then shared across the two schools, along with staff expertise that has enabled both schools to retain their 'Green' categorisation and undergo two very successful Estyn Inspections.
+Over the past fifteen years there have been numerous examples of 'best practice' that have been developed and then shared across the two schools, which has enabled both schools to deliver improved outcomes for learners.
+Both schools had successful Estyn Inspections in 2013.